American Assassin: Movie Review

 American Assassin is based on Vince Flynn’s 2010 novel of the same name, which is part of a series of a dozen novels about the protagonist, Mitch Rapp, who later becomes a freelance, but CIA approved, hitman.

 It’s by the numbers, but it’s good at what it does.

 Want to Watch It?

-I usually post the trailer, but this time I’m not going to because it gives pretty much the entire plot away, including the ending.
+I usually post the trailer, but this time I’m not going to because it gives the entire plot away, including the ending.
 I know I do that too, but at least I [blackout]black out the spoilers.[/blackout]

 American Assassin is currently in cinemas.

 If you’d like to discuss anything in my American Assassin review, please email me.
 Otherwise, please feel free to share it using the buttons below.